dotnet/docs/docs/standard/serialization/system-text-json/polymorphism.md

 ### Additional polymorphic serialization details

-* Polymorphic serialization supports derived types that have been explicitly opt-in via the <xref:System.Text.Json.Serialization.JsonDerivedTypeAttribute>.
-Undeclared types will result in a runtime exception.
+* Polymorphic serialization supports derived types that have been explicitly opted in via the <xref:System.Text.Json.Serialization.JsonDerivedTypeAttribute>.
+Undeclared types will result in a run-time exception.
 The behavior can be changed by configuring the <xref:System.Text.Json.Serialization.JsonPolymorphicAttribute.UnknownDerivedTypeHandling?displayProperty=nameWithType> property.
 * Polymorphic configuration specified in derived types is not inherited by polymorphic configuration in base types.
-These need to be configured independently.
+The base type must be configured independently.
 * Polymorphic hierarchies are supported for both `interface` and `class` types.
 * Polymorphism using type discriminators is only supported for type hierarchies that use the default converters for objects, collections, and dictionary types.
 * Polymorphism is supported in metadata-based source generation, but not fast-path source generation.